10 Signs You’re Healing Anxious Attachment and Becoming More Secure

 3. You’re BETTER able to ground yourself when triggered

-Anxiously attached people often feel overwhelmed by emotions when they’re triggered, leading to impulsive reactions like over-texting or overanalyzing every interaction.
+Anxiously attached people often feel overwhelmed by emotions when they’re triggered, leading to impulsive reactions like over-texting or overanalysing every interaction.
 A sign of growth is when you can notice these triggers and pause before reacting, choosing instead to ground yourself.
 This might involve taking a few deep breaths, journaling, or practising mindfulness to calm your nervous system.
 By regulating your emotions in this way, you reduce anxiety and feel more in control of how you respond to challenging situations.
 Over time, this ability to self-regulate builds self-trust and allows you to approach relationships with a calmer and more balanced perspective.

-4. You’re no LONGER interested in strategising, game-playing, or striving for approval
+4. You’re no longer interested in strategising, game-playing, or striving for approval

 In the past, you might have overanalysed interactions or adjusted your behaviour to gain someone’s affection or approval.
 Now, you’re more focused on showing up authentically and letting relationships unfold naturally.
 You no longer feel the need to craft the “perfect” text or play hard to get in hopes of earning someone’s attention.
 This change reflects a growing sense of self-respect and confidence, as you recognise that true connection doesn’t require manipulation or striving.
 By letting go of these behaviours, you free yourself from unnecessary stress and create space for genuine, reciprocal relationships.

-5. You ask for what you need (MOSTLY) without fear AND ANXIETY
+5. You ask for what you need (mostly) without fear and anxiety

 Communicating your needs in relationships can feel risky when you fear being judged, rejected, or seen as “too much.”
 As you become more secure, you start to see your needs as valid and worth expressing, rather than something to hide or downplay.
 You’ve learned to ask for what you need calmly and directly, without apologising or feeling overly anxious about the outcome.
 This shift is rooted in the belief that healthy relationships thrive on honest communication and mutual respect.
 By advocating for yourself, you create more balanced and fulfilling dynamics with your partner.